Finastra - Tax Strategy for the period to 31 January 2022

 Tax considerations impact our commercial operations and our business strategy, however, our business decisions are always aligned to our vision and reflect commercial and economic activities consistent with OECD recommendations.

 Our tax strategy is approved by the Executive Leadership Team and operates within a framework of effective controls to make and approve tax decisions, and review changes in the business to ensure the substance of contracts and business operations match the fiscal outcome.

 The Chief Financial Officer (CFO) is the Executive Leadership Team’s responsible member with executive responsibility for tax matters and tax policy.
 Tax matters are reviewed on an ongoing basis as part of the regular finance cycle.

-The Executive Leadership Team is apprised of all significant tax matters, including the Group’s approach to tax, and receive regular reports on the Group’s tax status from the CFO.
+The Executive Leadership Team is apprised of all significant tax matters, including the Group’s approach to tax, and receives regular reports on the Group’s tax status from the CFO.
 The members of the Executive Leadership Team are listed here on the Finastra.com website.
 Additionally, the CFO, the General Counsel and the Chief Operating Officer all oversee corporate responsibility matters.